Sam33rRanjan/Sam33rRanjan/README.md

 - 👋 Hi, I’m @Sam33rRanjan
-- 👀 I’m specialized in Data Science & analysis and Data Structures and algorithm
+- 👀 I’m specialized in Data Science & analysis and Data Structures & algorithm
 - 🌱 I’m currently learning Frontend Web Development
 - 💞️ I’m looking to collaborate on ML related projects
 - 📫 You can reach out to me at sameerranjan2003@gmail.com